 (B) check each instrument for constancy and proper operation at the beginning of each day of use; and

-(C) make, maintain, and retain records of the tests and checks required in this paragraph for inspection by the agency in accordance with subsection (mm) of this section.
+(C) make, maintain, and retain records of the tests and checks required in this paragraph for inspection by the department in accordance with subsection (mm) of this section.

 (3) A licensee described in paragraph (1)(A)(iii) or (iv) of this subsection shall prepare radioactive drugs for medical use as defined in §289.256 of this title with the following provisions.